 To assure prompt processing of your application, please follow these instructions carefully.
 We prefer if applicants submit their application materials (e.g., transcripts, reference letters, and Statement of Objectives - see below) to the Graduate School via their online application.
 Any materials not submitted online can be mailed to:

 Corvallis, OR 97331

 Applying online requires payment by credit card.

 When evaluating applications, we give major consideration to the applicant's undergraduate (and post-baccalaureate, if applicable) record, statement of professional objectives, and letters of recommendation.
-Scores on the General Test of the Graduate Record Examination (GRE) are required.
 Minimum requirements for scores on the Test of English as a Foreign Language (TOEFL) are provided on this website.
 (University code is 4586; Department code is 0205).
 Note that for admission and support on a Graduate Teaching Assistantship, the minimum TOEFL scores will likely not be sufficient.